Shack–Hartmann wavefront sensor: Astronomy

-Shack–Hartmann sensors are used in astronomy to measure telescopes and in medicine to characterize eyes for corneal treatment of complex refractive errors.
+Ophthalmology

+SHWFS are used in medicine to characterize eyes for corneal treatment of complex refractive errors.
 Recently, Pamplona et al. developed and patented an inverse of the Shack–Hartmann system to measure one's eye lens aberrations.
 While Shack–Hartmann sensors measure the localized slope of the wavefront error using spot displacement in the sensor plane, Pamplona et al. replace the sensor plane with a high resolution visual display (e.g. a mobile phone screen) that displays spots that the user views through a lenslet array.
 The user then manually shifts the displayed spots (i.e. the generated wavefront) until the spots align.
 The magnitude of this shift provides data to estimate the first-order parameters such as radius of curvature and hence error due to defocus and spherical aberration.
+Methods to reliably measure the aberrations within the human eye are rapidly evolving.
+SHWFS are a crucial tool to accurately measure wavefronts that contain information from the eyes.
+Work is being done to correct ocular aberrations using Laser in situ Keratomileusis (LASIK), Photorefractive keratectomy (PRK), and ophthalmic lenses.
+These breakthroughs all use the SHWFS as their basis of detection of aberrations in order to implement the correct changes.